How to Make Dumbbell Dot Plots in Excel

 The critical hack to make this into a dumbbell dot plot is to add the vertical line that connects the dots.
 It’s easier than you think.
 With the chart highlighted, you should see a dark green tab that says Chart Tools.
 Under it you’ll see 2 tabs (newer versions of Excel) or 3 tabs (older versions).
 If you see 2 tabs, click in Design and look for the Add Chart Element button on the left.
 Open that and select Lines and then High-Low Lines.
 Boom!
 If you see 3 tabs, click the center Layout tab, look for the Lines button, then select High-Low Lines.
 Old school Boom!

 Adjust the y-axis scale.
 Since this graph just shows White data, we know we will need many more graphs.
 So look for the highest value in the table.
 It’s 40%.
 Set the max for the y-axis scale to 0.40.
 Then adjust fonts and legend placement and title label.

 Copy and paste this graph next door.
 Right-click on your new graph and go back into Select Data.
 In the 3 series listed on the left, edit each one and select new series values for your next set of data.
 This will keep the colors, fonts, and scale intact, but the graph will visualize uninsured rates for a new race and the whole process will take you probably 30 seconds.
 How very cool.

 One of the many benefits of data visualization is that it helps you gain insights in the data that you wouldn’t otherwise be able to see without significant effort.
 Tables bury information because they are so hard to digest.
 If our job is in any way to communicate our data, a table won’t cut it.
 Visualize!
 Maybe with a dumbbell dot plot!

-We have video help for this tutorial plus instructions for Tableau and R in our Academy and Graph Guides programs.
+We have video help for this tutorial plus instructions for Tableau and R in our Academy and The Evergreen Data Certification Program.